 Thai Language Hut School interview with Benjawan Poomsan Becker

-Benjawan Poomsan Becker is a highly respected interpreter and awarding winning author of Thai language-learning media.
+Benjawan Poomsan Becker is a highly respected interpreter and awarding-winning author of Thai language-learning media.
 She is also the founder and president of Paiboon Publishing, the number one publisher for Southeastern Asian languages.
 Benjawan is the author of the wide range of Thai language learning materials used by Thai Language Hut School.
-These professional language materials are unrivaled by any other publisher for the range of levels and the variety of media available.
+These professional language materials are unrivalled by any other publisher for the range of levels and the variety of media available.
 Paiboon Publishing’s products allow our Thai language students to learn Thai using many types of convenient media, books, CDs, Videos and Smartphone Apps using the same phonic system.
 This provides a huge benefit to learners of Thai.

 The questions for this interview originated from our teachers and students at the end of 2012 who were interested in learning more about Benjawan’s motivations and interests and the future of foreign language learning, particularly Thai.

 Question 1: Why do you have such a burning interest in languages and interpretation?
 What motivated you to become an interpreter?

 In my book The Interpreter’s Journal, which is my memoir about becoming a professional interpreter, I talk about my early interest in learning languages.
 I grew up in rural Thailand hearing my father speaking English.
 He learned to speak English when he was in the Thai army and he became the most accomplished speaker of English in our area of Thailand.
 I started to dream about travelling to exotic foreign countries where they spoke English.
 I quickly realized that the key to being able to travel and communicate would be to learn the language.
 So, I started my English learning program at an early age.